Never Gonna Snow Again is a compelling, if slightly inaccessible contemporary fable on the follies of the upper class.

 By the time the credits of the film roll, Never Gonna Snow Again has given us 100 minutes of magical realism that is sure to delight those who know what they are getting into.
 While some might be put off by the film’s slow pace and priority of character over plot, the aforementioned performances and stunning cinematography by Michał Englert will keep even the most inattentive viewer engaged.
 A small story with a big heart that’s told with empathy and care.

 Never Gonna Snow Again will have its New York Premiere at BAM’s “Kino Polska: New Polish Cinema” Series.
-The film will be screened April 30th – May 6th on BAM’s virtual streaming platform: click here for tickets and information.
+The film will be screened April 30th – May 6th on BAM’s virtual streaming platform.